gap-system/gap/doc/README.md

   the latest GAP release).
 * build manuals by calling `make doc`

-This will build all three manuals.
+This will build the manuals.
 Each of them will be built twice to ensure that cross-references between manuals are resolved.

-Each of these three directories contains a file `makedocrel.g`.
+Both of these directories contain a file `makedocrel.g`.
 You may read it into GAP if you want to build faster just one manual to see how your changes look like, or if GAPDoc reports an error in the XML code that you want to debug.
 Then you may call `make doc` as a final check at a later stage.